Chepkoech1/code_challenge_2/README.md

 ## Running the application
 Use the following steps to run the app.
- -If you have'nt install json-server, run this command `npm install -g json-server`
+ -If you haven't installed `json-server`, run this command `npm install -g json-server`

- -Run this command in db folder: json-server --watch db.json
+ -Run this command in db folder: `json-server --watch db.json`

  -In the folder 'front-end-files' go to index.html file and open in live server.

 ## Authors
   -Sandra

 ## License
   - MIT LICENSE